Institutional Research, Planning, Effectiveness and Technology

 - Closing of sites

-A complete list of substantive changes can be found in SACSCOC’s Substantive Change Policy and Procedures (PDF).
+A complete list of substantive changes can be found on the SACSCOC’s Substantive change Policy and Procedures (PDF)

 COA is responsible for ensuring compliance with SACSCOC policy by providing notification or seeking approval as warranted prior to the initiation of any substantive changes.
 COA Policy 1-8: SACSCOC Substantive Changes (Google document) requires area leaders to work with the SACSCOC Liaison to ascertain if the change is substantive and if it requires notification only or approval from SACSCOC.
 COA’s Accreditation Liaison is the Vice President of IRPET.